 As for me, I’m no longer in that industry because of some private circumstances.
 My wife and I had an experience that made us decide to move closer to her family.
 Since we didn’t know anyone there, I’d be moving from a “warm” market where I knew a lot of people and where my clientele was, to a “cold” market where I would have to start from scratch all over again.
 After a lot of thought, it just didn’t feel right to keep going, so now I’m looking to help people in a different way through writing about personal finance.
 I’m also working on an online business to help people in the financial planning arena, but that’s still a few years away.
 Oh, the anticipation!

 * Consider using a low-cost digital wealth advisor.
 Wealthfront is the leading algorithmic advisor that manages around $3B in assets as of end-2015.
 The first $10,000 they manage is free followed by only a 0.25% annual fee for money beyond $10,000.
+They only require $500 to start.
 Don’t let your savings sit in the bank earning nothing.